 Gynecomastia Surgery (Male Breast Reduction)

-The enlargement of the gland tissues in the male breast is referred to as Gynecomastia and is a common condition affecting around one third of the male population.
-This large and often feminine looking tissue can begin to appear during infancy, puberty, and even in middle-aged men.
-The increase in this glandular tissue is usually the result of a hormonal imbalance in the male body where there is an excess of female hormones called estrogens when compared to the male hormone called androgens.
+Gynecomastia — the enlargement of gland tissues in the male breast — is a common condition affecting around 1/3 of the male population.
+This large and often feminine-looking tissue can begin to appear during infancy, puberty, and even in middle-aged men.
+Hormonal imbalance can cause an increase in this glandular tissue, as a result of excess estrogen.

 Common Factors for Gynecomastia Include:

 - Imbalanced hormones

 - Not enough testosterone production in the testes

 In many cases, diet and exercise are often not enough to reduce the appearance of male breasts.
 Various procedures can reduce the appearance of male breasts, which may involve repositioning the nipple and areola.

 - Fluctuations in weight